rmay1er/tranzlition-bot/README.md

 ## Deployment

-The project includes a GitHub Actions workflow (`.github/workflows/deploy.yml`) for automatic deployment to a server via SSH on every push to the `main` branch.
+This project includes a GitHub Actions workflow (`.github/workflows/deploy.yml`) that automates deployment to your server via SSH on every push to the `main` branch.

-Before using CI/CD deployment:
+To use the CI/CD pipeline:

-- Configure your deployment server with Node.js and PM2.
+- Ensure your deployment server has Node.js and PM2 installed.
-- Add your SSH credentials and server info as GitHub secrets (`SSH_HOST`, `SSH_USERNAME`, `SSH_PRIVATE_KEY`).
+- Store your SSH credentials and server information securely as GitHub Secrets:
-- On the server, the bot directory should be at `./JavaScript/tts_bot` or update the deploy script to your path.
+  - `SSH_HOST`: Your server's hostname or IP address.
+  - `SSH_USERNAME`: Username for SSH.
+  - `SSH_PRIVATE_KEY`: SSH private key for authentication.
+- The deployment script will connect to your server, create (if needed) and change into the `./JavaScript/tranzlition-bot` directory, then pull the latest code from the `main` branch.
+- It runs `npm ci` to cleanly install dependencies.
-- PM2 should be managing the bot process under the name `ttsbot`.
+- The bot process is started or restarted with PM2 under the process name `tranzlition-bot`.
+- Adjust the directory path in the workflow script if your bot resides elsewhere on the server.

+This setup enables smooth, automated updates of your bot upon code changes pushed to GitHub.

 ---